tilt-dev/tilt/docs/_build/html/_sources/tiltfile_concepts.md.txt

 Tilt has built-in functions to generate kubernetes yaml with `kustomize` or `helm`.
 (If you think we're overlooking a popular tool, let us know so we can add it.)

 ## Custom Commands
 If your project uses a custom tool to generate kubernetes yaml, you can still use Tilt.
 You don't have to wait for us to add support or fork Tilt and implement it yourself.
-Use the `local` function:
+Run a custom command with the `local` function:
 ```python
 text = local('./foo.py') # runs command foo.py
 k8s_yaml(text)